Lilianada/MyNotes/README.md

 - Notes are saved as Markdown (.md) files on the server
 - Perfect for self-hosted deployments
 - Requires file system access on the server

-### Local Storage
-- Notes are saved in the browser's local storage
-- Works offline and doesn't require server-side storage
-- Data persists between sessions until browser cache is cleared

-### Firebase Integration (New)
-- Google authentication for users
-- Role-based permissions (admin vs standard users)
-- Cloud Firestore database for secure note storage
-- Real-time updates and cross-device synchronization for admin users

-To set up Firebase integration:
-1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
-2. Enable Authentication with Google provider
-3. Create a Firestore database
-4. Add your Firebase config to `.env.local` (see `.env.local` for format)
-5. Create an 'admins' collection in Firestore with a document ID matching your email
-6. See the detailed setup guide in `FIREBASE_SETUP.md`

 ### Notion Integration (Optional)
 NoteItDown can be configured to use Notion as a database backend: